gauravjot/graphite-md-server/content/4_Markdown/4_Using_Math_in_Planum.md

 ---
-title: Using Math in Graphite
+title: Using Math in Planum
 date: 2024-03-21T22:28:42Z
 description:
 ---

-Graphite Docs support rendering math equations using KaTeX.
+Planum Docs support rendering math equations using KaTeX.
 A guide to KaTeX can be found at <https://katex.org/docs/supported.html>.

 ## Examples